EGTS: Development

 At Farnborough Air Show in July 2016, while the development was successful and customers were interested, Honeywell terminated its joint venture with Safran with low oil prices sapping its market but Safran will continue to work on taxiing systems as system design was completed while its A320 demonstrator had been decommissioned since 2013.

 In July 2017, to promote it in China, Safran signed a Memorandum of Understanding with a subsidiary of China Aviation Supplies.

 Competition

-Competitor Taxibot is the only certified and operational alternative taxiing system in the market; it is a semi robotic tractor which meets the aircraft for taxi-in and taxi-out, once connected it is controlled by the pilot.
+Competitor Taxibot is the only certified and operational alternative taxiing system in the market; it is a semi-robotic tractor that meets the aircraft for taxi-in and taxi-out, once connected it is controlled by the pilot.
 Competing products in development by WheelTug are different as they are installed on the nose gear.

 In 2011, L-3 Communications trialled a similar main landing gear electric taxiing system on an A320 non-flyable demonstrator with Lufthansa Technik and others, and proposed to develop the eTaxi system with Crane Aerospace but abandoned its plans in 2013 due to high investment costs.

 Another competitor is WheelTug, whose patent describes it as a drive motor inside the nose wheels.
-Wheeltug hopes to enter service in 2018 when it hopes to obtain initial certification on the Boeing 737.
+In May 2024, the company reported that it was two-thirds of the way towards US FAA certification, aiming for commercial operations in early 2026.